Private lessons offer participants a one-on-one learning experience with a music instructor on their chosen instrument.

 Instructors are allowed to set their own cancellation policy.
 They range from a couple of hours before the lesson to a half day, or to the night before.
 Be sure to know and understand your instructor’s policy.

-This fall it is HIGHLY RECOMMENDED to avoid canceling in-person lessons, as the the high level of room usage will make rescheduling lessons a challenge.
+This fall and spring it is HIGHLY RECOMMENDED to avoid canceling in-person lessons, as the the high level of room usage will make rescheduling lessons a challenge.
 Lessons not taken before the start of the next main semester are still forfeited.

 Student-canceled lessons that met the instructors’ cancellation policy will be made up, as well as all lessons canceled by the instructor.